NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/administration.md

 ``Custom Header`` and ```Custom Footer``` allow the ```Root``` user to specify HTML to be used as a custom header and footer that will be applied to the SkillTree dashboard.

 ::: warning
-<script> tags are not permitted in the html configured for the header or footer
+&lt;script&gt; tags are not permitted in the html configured for the header or footer
 :::

 for example: